 Treatment may also include stopping or changing NSAIDs or other medications that may be causing the irritation.

-To reduce your chance of getting gastritis from NSAIDs: Use other drugs when possible for managing pain.Take the lowest possible dose.Don't take drugs longer than needed.Don't drink alcohol while taking the drugs.
+To help reduce your chance of gastritis from NSAIDs: Use other drugs when possible for managing pain.Take the lowest possible dose.Don't take drugs longer than needed.Don't drink alcohol while taking the drugs.

 To help reduce your chance of H. pylori